 Home > Understanding Schengen Borders: A Complete Overview

-The Schengen area is a group of countries in Europe that has agreed to specific criteria so that they can get rid of internal border controls.
-This means that people visiting any country in the Schengen area can move freely through member states without needing to get visas for each one or pass through security at each border.
+The Schengen area is a group of countries in Europe that have agreed to specific criteria so that they can get rid of internal border controls.
+This means that people visiting any country in the Schengen zone can move freely through member states without needing to get visas for each one or pass through security at each border.

 The Schengen area allows travelers to move with a lot of freedom, which is one of the perks of getting a Schengen visa (or being a citizen of a country with visa-exempt status).